Last Updated and Effective as of June 13, 2023

 For any other purpose to which you consent.

 We may permit our vendors and subcontractors to access your information, but they are only permitted to do so in connection with performing services for us.
 They are not authorized by us to use any personal information for their own benefit.
 Please note that if you consent to additional uses of your information, we may use your information in a manner consistent with that consent.

 If you choose to share content with the NABU community through our Services, the shared content may be publicly accessible.
 If you do not want to share content publicly, you can use your privacy settings to limit sharing.
 You may delete some content that you shared, but some interactive shared content may persist in association with your registered user account, even after your account is terminated.
 Therefore, you should keep this in mind when participating in shared content activity through our Services.

-Please be advised that “non-personal information” (i.e., information that does not personally identify you, such as aggregated data) may be shared with any number of parties and may be used in any manner consistent with applicable law.
+Please be advised that “non-personal information” (i.e., information that does not personally identify you, such as aggregated and/or anonymized data) may be shared with any number of parties and may be used in any manner consistent with applicable law.
 Without limiting the forgoing, as used herein, personal information does not include information that is lawfully made available from federal, state, or local government records, or de-identified, anonymized, or aggregated information.

 OTHER WEBSITES AND SOCIAL NETWORKING SERVICES:

 As a convenience to you, we may provide links to third-party websites, apps, or services from within the Website.
 We are not responsible for the privacy practices or content of these third-party sites, and by providing a link, we are not endorsing or promoting such third-party sites.
 We encourage you to review the privacy policies of every third-party site or service that you visit or use, including those third parties with whom you interact through our Services.